transloadit/uppy/README.md

 ## Usage

-:warning: **Don’t use Uppy in production yet, we’re working on it**
+:warning: **Don’t use Uppy in production just yet, we’re working on it**

 It’s easy to start using Uppy, we recommend installing from npm with `npm install uppy` and then: